grafbase/grafbase/cli/npm/cli/README.md

   <PROJECT_REF>  Project reference following the format "account/project@branch"

 Options:
       --name <SUBGRAPH_NAME>  The name of the subgraph to check.
-This argument is always required in a federated graph context, and it should not be used in a single graph context
+This argument is always required in a federated graph context, and it should not be used in a standalone graph context
       --schema <SCHEMA>       The path to the GraphQL schema to check.
 If this is not provided, the schema will be read from STDIN
 ```